GowthamRam2000/openflights-semantic-explorer-MariaDb-Hackathon/README.md

 - Health probe: `GET /health`
 - Vector endpoints described in [API Reference](#api-reference)

 Environment variables control connection details (see `.env`).
 The backend defaults to MariaDB Connector/Python and opens short-lived connections for each request.
+Each similarity endpoint now accepts either a raw `query_vec` (JSON array string) **or** a `query_text`, which the API embeds server-side with optional multilingual fallback.

 ---